 Bipolar I diagnosis involves at least one manic or mixed episode lasting at least one week or that causes hospitalization.
 The episode may have come before or after a hypomanic or depressive episode.
 However, you can have bipolar I without having a depressive episode.
-Men and women develop bipolar I disorder in equal numbers.
+Men and women develop bipolar I disorder in

 Bipolar II disorder

 Diagnosis of bipolar II disorder involves a current or past major depressive episode lasting for at least two weeks.
 The person must also have had a current or past episode of hypomania.
-Women may be more likely than men to develop bipolar II disorder.
+Women may be

 It’s important to understand the basic characteristics of bipolar disorder.
 This can help you better understand how bipolar disorder affects women.
 The key symptoms include: